-Prior to attending law school, Patricia Harper enjoyed a five-year career as a teacher at a private high school in Toronto, teaching senior level humanities and social science courses.
-A broad civil litigation and administrative law practice, serving both private and public sector clients, she acts for both plaintiffs and defendants in a wide range of litigation matters and have represented clients before various levels of the Superior Court of Justice.
-Having appeared before numerous administrative bodies including the Ontario Human Rights Tribunal, the Ontario Municipal Board, and the Financial Services Tribunal, in addition, to frequently acting as prosecution counsel in the professional regulatory context.
+Patricia Harper enjoys a broad civil litigation and administrative law practice, serving both private and public sector clients.
+She represents clients in a wide range of litigation matters, including employment and procurement litigation, and has represented clients before various levels of the Superior Court of Justice.
+Patricia has appeared before numerous administrative bodies including the Ontario Human Rights Tribunal, the Ontario Municipal Board, and the Financial Services Tribunal.
+Patricia frequently acts for professional regulators, either as prosecution counsel or independent legal counsel to panels or tribunals.

 Lai-King Hum, Principal, Hum Law

 After years of practice at top-tier national firms in Montreal and Toronto, in 2014, Lai-King Hum, founded Hum Law Firm, a boutique employment law/human rights firm in downtown Toronto.
 Lai also practices in the areas of administrative law and litigation.
 Lai provides her expertise to businesses, non-profit organizations, and individuals for matters across Canada.
-She writes and presents in these areas, as well as leadership and diversity, and has appeared in various levels of court and tribunals.
-Licensed as a lawyer in both the Ontario Bar and Quebec Bar, she offers legal services in English and French for employers and employees seeking Workplace and Employment Law advice.
-She also speaks conversational Mandarin and Toisin Chinese dialects.
-Lai is also a member of ADR Ontario, and offers mediation in English and French for workplace disputes and employment law matters.
+She writes and presents in these areas, as well as leadership and diversity, and harassment and discrimination, and has appeared in various levels of court and tribunals.
+In addition to her practice, Lai was also appointed as one of three Harassment and Discrimination Counsel, for the Harassment and Discrimination Counsel Program, funded by the Law Society of Ontario.
+She is also a Deputy Judge for Toronto Small Claims Court.
+She is a member of ADR Ontario, and offers mediation in English and French for workplace disputes and employment law matters.

 Jasmeet Kala, Associate, Keel Cottrelle LLP